trailofbits/mcp-context-protector/README.md

 uv run pytest -v
 ```

-To start the server through the Context Protector wrapper, run `mcp_wrapper.py` with the command to start your downstream server as the first argument:
+To start the server through the Context Protector wrapper, run `mcp_wrapper.py` with either the `--command <COMMAND>` or `--url <URL>` argument:

 ```
-# Start the wrapper pointing to the downstream server
+# Start the wrapper with an stdio server
-uv run mcp_wrapper.py DOWNSTREAM_SERVER_COMMAND
+uv run mcp_wrapper.py --command DOWNSTREAM_SERVER_COMMAND

+# Start the wrapper with an HTTP server
+uv run mcp_wrapper.py --url DOWNSTREAM_SERVER_URL
 ```

 Configure your host app to run the command above using full paths to `uv`.
 In the case of Claude Desktop, your `claude_config.json` file should look something like this: